kpmeen/clammyscan/README.md

 }
 ```

-There are a couple of other body parsers in addition to the scanAsGridFS one shown above. ```scanOnly```is a convenience that just scans your input stream and returns a result without persisting the file in any way. ```scanAsTemp``` has the same sort of behaviour as ```scanAsGridFS```, but as the name implies creates a temp file instead of writing to GridFS.
+There are a couple of other body parsers in addition to the scanAsGridFS one shown above. ```scanOnly```is a convenience that just scans your input stream and returns a result without persisting the file in any way. ```scanAndParseAsTempFile``` has the same sort of behaviour as ```scanAndParseAsGridFS```, but as the name implies creates a temp file instead of writing to GridFS.

 ### Building and Testing